 When I tried to commit anything, I got a load of conflicts.
 I tried to fix them, but I couldn’t.
-I had to get Colin in to fix it, hence his Git post yesterday.
+I had to get Colin in to fix it, hence.
 For no discernible reason, Git refused to merge one branch into the master, so Colin told me to use that one for everything, and not to create any more.

 But that branch bugged me — its name was relevant only to specific work on one feature.
 This morning, I resolved to get rid of it once and for all.
 Partly following the command line instructions provided by GitHub on the this-won’t-merge-but-if-you-do-this-it-will-merge page and partly being advised by a beginner’s guide to Git, I got to a point where I could merge the troublesome branch into the master.
 I typed the commit command, and on pressing enter, the command line changed into a Vim window.
 Terrific.

 There was already a commit message created by Git; I didn’t need to edit it, but I did need to make Vim go away.
 Trouble was, I had no idea how to make Vim go away.
 I interrupted Colin to ask him how to make Vim go away.
 Colin told me some ridiculous string of keypresses; after entering them, Vim went away.
 Phew.

 Then I continued with the Git command line stuff, and then, by some miracle, branch-bar merged into master with no conflicts and with all code as it should be.
 A triumph!